-The Group was committed to make future minimum lease payments in respect of certain restaurants, staff quarters and warehouses under non-cancellable operating leases.
-The Group's operating lease commitments not yet commenced at the end of the period were nil as at 31 December 2018 (2017: nil).
+The Group was committed to making future minimum lease payments in respect of staff quarters under non-cancellable operating lease.
+The Group's operating lease commitments not yet commenced as at 31 December 2019 were HK\$116,000 (2018: nil).